Telford Lease Extension - Free Consultation

 Increase your lease and increase your Telford property value

-It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than one hundred years remaining is worth roughly the same as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement